cj-mills/cjm-transcription-plugin-system/README.md

     Extends PluginInterface with transcription-specific requirements:
     - `supported_formats`: List of audio file extensions this plugin can handle
-    - `execute`: Accepts audio path (str) or AudioData, returns TranscriptionResult
+    - `execute`: Accepts an audio file path (str or Path), returns TranscriptionResult

-    NOTE: When running via RemotePluginProxy, AudioData objects are automatically serialized to temp files via FileBackedDTO, so the Worker receives a file path.
+    Input contract: plugins receive a path to a decodable audio file.
+Producing a model-ready file (format / sample-rate / channel normalization) is the caller's responsibility — e.g. an upstream ffmpeg step in the orchestration pipeline — not the plugin's.
+This keeps the interface library dependency-light (no audio I/O deps such as numpy/soundfile in the shared consumer environment).
     """

     def supported_formats(self) -> List[str]: # e.g., ['wav', 'mp3', 'flac']